[ Printer Friendly Version ] [ Report Abuse ]

-Ron nodded quickly and sprinted past them up the stairs, disappearing in a matter of moments.
+Ron nodded quickly and sprinted past them up the stairs, disappearing in a matter of seconds.
 Fed up with not knowing what was happening, Hermione ducked around Theo’s arm to stand beside Sam and Mandy who were still rooted to the spot.
 At the foot of the marble staircase, a large pool of crimson liquid shone in the sunlight seeping in through the open door.

 “Merlin…” Garrett breathed from behind Hermione.
 All she could do was nod in agreement, her eyes glued on the puddle.